ChZPan/stock-market-prediction-RNN/README.md

 ## Predict Stock Market Index Using RNNs

 ### Project Overview
 The work is part of continuing research that is to examine the feasibility and performance of machine learning architectures in predicting time series data.
 Our focus at thi point is on Recurrent Neural Network (RNN).
-We have implemented three models:
+We have implemented three models using Keras with Tensorflow backend:
-*RNN
+* RNN
-*RNN with LSTM
+* RNN with LSTM
-*RNN with GRU
+* RNN with GRU
-using Keras with Tensorflow backend.

 The problem to be tackled is stock market index prediction based on historical data.